sanjiwan-11/Portfolio/README.md

 # Portfolio
-A project demonstrating data cleaning and transformation in MySQL
+A dynamic portfolio highlighting my work, skills, and projects, designed to be visually engaging and fully responsive.